 The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
+Cash equivalents are carried at cost, which approximates fair value.

 Concentration of Credit Risk

 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash accounts in a financial institution, which at times, may exceed the Federal depository insurance coverage of \$250,000.
 The Company has not experienced losses on these accounts and management believes the Company is not exposed to significant risks on such accounts.